 “It’s not a question of how it plays out over 100 years.
 It’s a question of how plays out over 10 years, 20 years, right?
 Who knows what exactly?
-But I can tell you…which jobs are going to be displaced, I can tell you the real estate is going to be displaced.
+But I can tell you…which jobs are going to be displaced; I can tell you the real estate is going to be displaced.
 I’ve talked to major companies…asking me, ‘Mark, we’re going to have all this extra real estate in all these towns.
 What are we going to do with it?
 Do you have any ideas?’”

 This is where a man like Givon enters the picture as a potential market disruptor.
-Asked how he came up with his unique idea, he explained to this writer that it’s merely, “a cure for a sick [real estate] market.”
+Asked how he came up with his unique idea, he explained to this writer that it’s merely “a cure for a sick [real estate] market.”

 “The real estate market [is valued in] the trillions.
 The sickness…is the high capital requirement making this market closed for most investors.
-The idea of RealEstate Affiliates is the cure – making this market accessible to anyone, anywhere.
+The idea of Real Estate Affiliates is the cure – making this market accessible to anyone, anywhere.

-Givon explained that like in any other investment, there is a risk and return.
+Givon explained that, like in any other investment, there is a risk and return.
 Many people are looking for a low-risk investment with a monthly return.
 Yet there are no real alternatives for this type of investment with bank interest rates at an all-time low.
 He added that he’s looking to offer the highest return in stable markets.

-“The funds of clients are being held by a trustee, usually a local law firm, that collects the investor funds and keeps them as a trust until the title deed is transferred to the new owner.
+“The funds of clients are being held by a trustee.
+Usually, a local law firm, that collects the investor funds and keeps them as a trust until the title deed is transferred to the new owner.
 Profits are collected each month to the investor’s account, and he [or she] can withdraw them to their bank account or credit card.”

 If all of this sounds new, it’s because it is.
-In terms of his views on micro-lending, crowdfunding and new economic business models, Givon said: “The Internet changed our lives.
-It has, of course, changed the way we get our news, the way we do commerce and the way we communicate.
+In terms of his views on micro-lending, crowdfunding, and new economic business models, Givon said: “The Internet changed our lives.
+It has, of course, changed the way we get our news, the way we do commerce, and the way we communicate.
 This communication leap has made doing business much easier.

-“Business models, funding models and investments have all evolved.
-Crowdfunding with platforms like Kickstarter, opened product funding for people who couldn’t fund their projects before the Internet.
+“Business models, funding models, and investments have all evolved.
+Crowdfunding with platforms like Kickstarter opened product funding for people who couldn’t fund their projects before the Internet.
 It doesn’t mean these platforms or business models are perfect, but as is the case with evolution, it takes time and experience to find the right formula.”

 Givon said he looks at “the physical market.”
-He added: “If we are in a developing country with more uncertainty, the risk is higher and the return will be higher.
-For example: London vs. Rio de Janeiro.
-In London, it’s very hard to find a vacant property, as it’s a very mature market with a lot of certainty.
-On the other hand, in Rio…Brazil is a developing country, with a lot more vacant properties, so the market is immature.
+He added: “If we are in a developing country with more uncertainty, the risk is higher and the return will be higher—for example, London vs. Rio de Janeiro.
+In London, it’s tough to find a vacant property, as it’s a very mature market with a lot of certainties.
+On the other hand, Rio…Brazil is a developing country, with a lot more vacant properties, so the market is immature.
 That means there is more risk in Brazil than in the U.K.; therefore, we expect higher returns.

 “Added to that is the type of real estate – is it residential, offices, commercial, a hotel or logistics center?
-Each has its own risk factors, depending on the market.
+Each has its risk factors, depending on the market.
 We use two non-biased appraisers to evaluate all properties.
 That’s because with real estate, like with doctors, it’s always better to have a second opinion.”

-Perhaps Givon’s idea embodies the future of real estate – a new paradigm in which ordinary people, who have no chance to compete with the wealthy, finally get their opportunity to own a piece of the proverbial pie.
+Perhaps Givon’s idea embodies the future of real estate ownership – a new paradigm in which ordinary people, who have no chance to compete with the wealthy, finally get their opportunity to own a piece of the proverbial pie.

 Reproduced courtesy of wnd.com